Koi77742/Apex-legends-controller-jitter-aim-/README.md

 # Apex-legends-controller-jitter-aim
+*project was made on python 3.12 make sure to install python to run this project*

+1- cd your-path
-1- Pip install requirements.txt
+2- Pip install requirements.txt
-2- run build.bat as admin
+3- run build.bat as admin
-3- use the settings in the pictures below for a base
+4- use the settings in the pictures below for a base

 discord.gg/vynex
 https://discord.com/invite/vynex